Raising the Bar of AI-generated Image Detection with CLIP: Supplemental Material

 \section{Supplemental Material}

-In this appendix, we report additional ablation studies (Sec. \ref{ablation}) and robustness analysis (Sec. \ref{robustness}).
-We also enlarge our initial dataset with additional synthetic generators and carry out further experiments on generalization (Sec. \ref{generalization}).
-Furthermore, we conduct more experiments on the ability of our approach and SoTA methods to deal with possible attacks from malicious users (Sec. \ref{autoencoder}).
-Finally, we show some experiments carried out on social networks in a few-shot scenario (Sec. \ref{few-shot}).
+In this appendix, we provide a brief description of the methods used for comparison (Sec. \ref{sota_methods}), report additional ablation studies (Sec. \ref{ablation}), additional results (Sec. \ref{accresults}), and robustness analysis (Sec. \ref{robustness}).
+We also show some experiments carried out on social networks in a few-shot scenario (Sec. \ref{few-shot}).
+Finally, we enlarge our initial dataset with additional synthetic generators and carry out further experiments on generalization (Sec. \ref{generalization}).

 [1]{{\bf #1}}